Part 2: Calibration & Imaging of J1849+3024

 ← back to top

-In the next step, we want to use the improved model visibilities to correct for the amplitudes.
-As was shown in section 2A of this tutorial, where we plotted the amp vs. uv distance plots, there were some mis-scaled amplitudes compared to the model.
-This step will correct for this.
+In the next step, we aim to use the improved model visibilities to adjust the amplitudes.
+As demonstrated in section 2A of this tutorial, where we plotted the amplitude versus uv distance, some amplitudes were mis-scaled compared to the model.
+This step will address that issue.

 ### 8) Derive amplitude solutions